rogelio-o/lambda-framework/README.md

 app.handle(event, callback);
 ```

-You don't need to care about passing the event to the App handler, you can use the [AWS Lambda implementation](https://github.com/rogelio-o/lambda-framework-aws) or another provider
+You don't need to care about passing the event to the App handler, you can use the [AWS Lambda implementation](https://github.com/rogelio-o/lambda-framework-aws), [Google Cloud Functions implementation](https://github.com/rogelio-o/lambda-framework-gcloud) or another provider
-implementation.
+implemented by yourself.
 These will manage the creation of the raw event and passing it to the handler.

 ```typescript
 import { App, IApp } from "lambda-framework";